KVD-lab/puma/docker/README.md

 4. This is the command to execute Puma with the input and output arguments

 When running PuMA through Docker, the output argument needs to be specified ('-o').
-In the above example the "input_and_output" folder represents where the input file and the "puma_out" directory is ( since it is "-o /in_out/puma_out").
+In the above example the "input_and_output" folder represents where the input file and the "puma_out" directory are.
+The output directory is "puma_out" since part of the command is "-o /in_out/puma_out".

+# Formatting Input FASTA File

+    >Short name|Full Name
+    Sequence

+Short name is the abbreviation or accession number you want for output files (e.g. HPV16)

+Full name is what will be printed to the screen (e.g. Human papillomavirus 16)

+For a multi genome file, follow the same naming convention as above.